Miss Panamá 2011

-Miss Panamá 2011 the 45th Annual Miss Panamá pageant was held in the Atlapa Convention Centre, Panama City, Panama on Thursday 26 May 2011.
+Miss Panamá 2011 was the 45th Annual Miss Panamá pageant was held in the Atlapa Convention Centre, Panama City, Panama on Thursday 26 May 2011.

 After 23 years, the Señorita Panamá pageant, organized by Medcom Corporation, was finally cancelled.
 A new organization took over in 2011 with the official name of the contest being "Miss Panama" directed by Marisela Moreno.